ptrd/flupke/readme.md

 See the [Sample](https://bitbucket.org/pjtr/flupke/src/master/src/main/java/net/luminis/http3/Sample.java)
 class for a working example.

-### Limitations
+### Work in progress

+This project (as well as the projects it builds on) is work in progress.
+The speed of development might seem slow, but that is because [Kwik](http://kwik.tech) is also still being actively developed.

-As this project just started, the current version has some limitations:
+Known limitations of the current version of Flupke include:

 - only synchronous requests are supported (i.e. `client.sendAsync()` won't do anything usefull)
 - request headers are ignored
-- POST and PUT are not supported (because the request body is ignored)
+- POST and PUT are not yet supported
-- each send creates a new HTTP3 (and thus a new QUIC) connection, so multiplexing is not supported.
+- each send creates a new HTTP3 (and thus a new QUIC) connection, so multiplexing is not yet supported.
-  Of course, support for multiplexing _will_ be added soon, as this is one of the major features of HTTP3/QUIC.
+  Of course, support for multiplexing _will_ be added, as this is one of the major features of HTTP3/QUIC.

 Also note that `Http3Client.version()` returns null instead of a proper Version object; this is unavoidable as the Java [HTTPClient.Version](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.Version.html)